liamc1994/docs/docs/control-Player.md

 }
 [/block]

-[block:api-header]
-{
-  "type": "basic",
-  "title": "Where can I find Player?"
+## Where can I find Player?
-}
-[/block]

 Player can be configured and enabled in [Control](doc:log-in) under *Manage* ⇒ *Player*.
 Make sure the correct service is selected in the navigation bar.

-[block:api-header]
-{
-  "type": "basic",
-  "title": "Can I change my default cover art?"
+## Can I change my default cover art?

+As of November 2015, not yet.
+This code is currently in our development branch and will soon be available.
+This will also apply to the iPhone app. efault cover art?"
 }
 [/block]
 As of November 2015, not yet.
 This code is currently in our development branch and will soon be available.
 This will also apply to the iPhone app.